Date:September 27, 2016

 Figure 3: Treatment of PDX orthotopic tumor with bevacizumab.

-MI Bioresearch has the knowledge to apply the right imaging technology to the appropriate oncology model which empowers your research.
-Contact MI Bioresearch for further details.
+Covance has the knowledge to apply the right imaging technology to the appropriate oncology model which empowers your research.
+Contact Covance for further details.

 1Cheng, Ting-Yuan David et al. The International Epidemiology of Lung Cancer: Latest Trends, Disparities, and Tumor Characteristics.
 J Thorac Oncol.
 2013 27.